EvilFreelancer/laravel-swagger-example/README.md

 # Laravel + Swagger demo application

-Thisapplication based on Docker containers, here is the list:
+This application based on Docker containers, here is the list:

 * mysql - Database server
 * phpmyadmin - For management of MySQL